flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The process id of the local broker.

 broker.quorum [Updates: C]
-   An RFC 22 idset representing broker ranks that are required to be online before the rank 0 broker enters the RUN state and starts the initial program, if any.
-Default: all ranks.
+   The number of brokers that are required to be online before the rank 0 broker enters the RUN state and starts the initial program, if any.
+   Default: instance size.

 broker.quorum-timeout [Updates: C]
    The amount of time (in RFC 23 Flux Standard Duration format) that the